MrToLegit/WifiCrackingTool/README.md

 wifi card into monitor mode

-it will automatically do airmon-ng check kill no mattr wich option you choose
+it will automatically do airmon-ng check kill no matter wich option you choose

 while option
 1 is using airmon-ng (airmon-ng start [interface])